-Rahul Gandhi shows Jiu-Jitsu skills during meeting with Bajrang, other wrestlers
+Rahul Gandhi shows jiu-jitsu skills during meeting with Bajrang, other wrestlers

 The wrestlers had demanded that no close associate of Brij Bhushan should enter the WFI administration.

-Following the election, Rio Olympics bronze medallist Sakshi Malik announced that she would quit the sport.
+Following the election, Rio Olympics bronze medallist Sakshi Malik announced that she would quit the sport, while World Championship medallist Vinesh Phogat returned her Khel Ratna and Arjuna Award to the government in protest against Sanjay's election.

+Bajrang, Vinesh and Sakshi had led the five-month-long protest of wrestlers at Jantar Mantar after accusing former WFI chief Brij Bhushan of sexually exploiting several women grapplers.
+Hours after getting elected as WFI President on Thursday, Sanjay Singh had announced that age group national championships will be held from December 28 in Gonda, UP.

-However, the Sports Ministry later suspended the newly-elected panel for not following the provisions of its own constitution while taking decisions and also asked the IOA to constitute an ad-hoc panel to manage the affairs of the sports body.
-PTI ATK AM ATK AM AM
+It prompted the Sports Ministry to suspend the newly-elected panel for not following the provisions of its own constitution while taking decisions and also asked the IOA to constitute an ad-hoc panel to manage the affairs of the sports body.